o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 * Asset processing takes too long after changes are made to a source asset.
 * The product assets don't behave like expected.
 They may have incorrect information, be missing information, or be missing entirely.
 * Unexpected warnings or errors.
-* Asset packaging isn't working as expected, content is missing or content is being included in bundles that was not expected to be there.
+* Asset packaging isn't working as expected.
+Content is missing or content is being included in bundles that was not expected to be there.
 * Different members of a team getting different results from asset processing, impacting the ability for the team to cooperate.

 ## Non-deterministic product assets